BITNULLS/storybook/backend/api.md

 ### Returns

 On success, returns "status": "ok" if email is a match and sends a link to the password/reset endpoint.
-If not, returns "status": "fail".
+If not, returns "status": "fail" for the following conditions:

+1. Email was not provided
+2. Email failed sanitization check of more than 8 characters &/or alphanumeric
+3. Error when querying the database
+4. No email matches what was passed

 ## Password Reset